zektorelchavo/DiscordInjections/readme.md

 ### WebSockets and localStorage

 Discord deletes its websocket and localStorage references to prevent tampering.
-In order to prevent deletion, these variables are stored to `window.$ws` and `window.$localStorage` respectively.
+In order to prevent deletion, these variables are stored to `DI.ws` and `DI.localStorage` respectively.

 Additionally, Discord initiates a new websocket object every reconnect.
 To ensure that your implementation works properly, you should define a `window.onWebsocketReload` function, that takes a websocket as an input.